Cosmetic Cyst Removal Surgery

 What to Expect During Treatment

-- 2The dermatologist evaluates the cyst characteristics to determine the most appropriate removal technique based on size, location, and condition.
+2. 2The cyst's characteristics are evaluated to determine the most appropriate removal technique based on size, location, and condition.

-- 3If the cyst is currently inflamed or infected, the dermatologist may recommend antibiotics and/or drainage first, with excision scheduled at least 8 weeks later.
+3. 3If the cyst is currently inflamed or infected, antibiotics and/or drainage may be recommended first, with excision scheduled at least 8 weeks later.

 Conditions We Treat